 Corns are raised hardened bumps or rough patches of skin on your toes, the sole of your foot or the heel.
 They might be yellow, waxy or flaky and sensitive to touch or cause pain when wearing footwear.
 They are not serious but can cause discomfort or pain, due to the irritation or inflammation caused by the pressure on the underlying skin.
 In order to keep or restore your personal comfort, it is important to treat your corns.

-How to treat corns?
+How to treat and remove corns?

 Please note, that if you have insensitive skin due to poor circulation, diabetes or nerve damage, you should consult a chiropodist before treating your corns.